Italian language: Geographic distribution

 It formerly had official status in Montenegro (because of the Venetian Albania), parts of Slovenia and Croatia (because of the Venetian Istria and Venetian Dalmatia), parts of Greece (because of the Venetian rule in the Ionian Islands and by the Kingdom of Italy in the Dodecanese).
-Italian is widely spoken in Malta, where nearly two-thirds of the population can speak it fluently.
+Italian is widely spoken in Malta, where nearly two-thirds of the population can speak it fluently (see Maltese Italian).
 Italian served as Malta's official language until 1934, when it was abolished by the British colonial administration amid strong local opposition.
-Italian language in Slovenia is an officially recognized minority language in the country.
+Italian language in Slovenia is an officially recognised minority language in the country.
 The official census, carried out in 2002, reported 2,258 ethnic Italians (Istrian Italians) in Slovenia (0.11% of the total population).
 Italian language in Croatia is an official minority language in the country, with many schools and public announcements published in both languages.
 The 2001 census in Croatia reported 19,636 ethnic Italians (Istrian Italians and Dalmatian Italians) in the country (some 0.42% of the total population).
 Their numbers dropped dramatically after World War II following the Istrian–Dalmatian exodus, which caused the emigration of between 230,000 and 350,000 Istrian Italians and Dalmatian Italians.
 Italian was the official language of the Republic of Ragusa from 1492 to 1807.

 It formerly had official status in Albania due to the annexation of the country to the Kingdom of Italy (1939–1943).
 Albania has a large population of non-native speakers, with over half of the population having some knowledge of the Italian language.
 The Albanian government has pushed to make Italian a compulsory second language in schools.
 The Italian language is well-known and studied in Albania, due to its historical ties and geographical proximity to Italy and to the diffusion of Italian television in the country.

-Due to heavy Italian influence during the Italian colonial period, Italian is still understood by some in former colonies such as in Libya.
+Due to heavy Italian influence during the Italian colonial period, Italian is still understood by some in former colonies such as Libya.
 Although it was the primary language in Libya since colonial rule, Italian greatly declined under the rule of Muammar Gaddafi, who expelled the Italian Libyan population and made Arabic the sole official language of the country.
 A few hundred Italian settlers returned to Libya in the 2000s.